brianiyoha/Shopping-List-With-SQLite/README.md

-This is a shopping list app with firebase realtime database.
+This is a shopping list app with sqlite database.

 ## How To Use This App